 You smell not so fresh

 You may not be applying enough deodorant.
 I’ve found it works best to layer it on.
 And if you’re out in the heat or exercising, you’ll need to reapply.

 Also, most homemade deodorants rely on essential oils for scent.
-You can increase the scent by adding more drops.
-Our recipes call for 6 drops per ounce (1% dilution) but you can increase to 12 drops per ounce of carrier oil for 2% dilution if you don’t have sensitive skin.
+You can increase the scent by adding more drops to the solution (not directly on your skin).
+Our recipes call for 6 drops per ounce (making a 1% dilution), but you can increase to 12 drops per ounce of carrier oil for a 2% dilution if you don’t have sensitive skin.

 Your pits look dark

 Again, exfoliation, lightening agents, and dry brushing are your friends.
 Try this underarm lightening scrub with lemon, hydrogen peroxide, and baking soda to help scrub away hyperpigmentation and dead skin.